wood1986/ln/README.md

 * Increase the logging performance by ~5%
 * Fix the filename bug when isUTC is true
 * Pre-define the default values for certain parameters
-* Handle unwritten log entries when the node quits unexpectedly
+* Handle unwritten log entries when node quits unexpectedly

 ## FAQ